chef/chef/CONTRIBUTING.md

   continuously on all the pull requests.
 We require the Travis runs to succeed on every pull request before being merged.

-In addition to this it would be nice to include the description of the problem you are solving with your change.
-You can use [Chef Issue Template](#issuetemplate) in the description section of the pull request.

 ### <a name="cr"></a> Chef Code Review Process